Raphael40/Java-Course/04_advanced-fundamentals/03_class-methods.md

   public Game(String name) {
     this.name = name;
     this.score = 0;
-    Since the score always starts at 0 we can hard code it instead of passing it in as an argument.
+    // Since the score always starts at 0 we can hard code it instead of passing it in as an argument.
   }

   public static void main(String[] args) {
     Game.welcome();

-    Game sudoku = new Game("Sudoku")
+    Game sudoku = new Game("Sudoku");
-    suduku.addPoints(20)
+    sudoku.addPoints(20);
-    sudoku.displayPoints()
+    sudoku.displayScore();
   }

   public static void welcome() {
-    System.out.println("Welcome to the Game!")
+    System.out.println("Welcome to the Game!");
   }

   public void addPoints(int points) {